Sundsvallskommun/OpenEMap-WebUserInterface/doc/config.md

 	"hasListeners": ?,
 	"events": ?,
 	"options": ?,
-	"layers": {layerObject}, ' List of layers in map.
-See details below "tools": {toolsObject} ' List of tools in map.
+	"layers": {layerObject}, ' Layers available in map.
+See details below "tools": {toolsObject} ' Tools available in map.
+See details below "search": {searchObject} ' Searches that can be made in app.
 See details below }
 ```